algenty/flowcharting-repository/STARTED.md

 # External URL and Zoom

+## Basic
-In this chapter, we'll try to load external source (0.4.0 version or higher needed)
+In this chapter, we'll try to load external source (0.4.0 version or higher needed) and zoom for big graph.

 Create a new dashboad avec select Flowcharting plugin.
 1. Edit the panel